ibmtjbot/node-tjbotlib/README.md

 ## tjbot.seeAsync(mode)

-Capture an image, analyze it using the IBM watson visual recognition service.
+Captures an image and analyzes it using the IBM Watson visual recognition service.

 - mode - String variable that specifies the type of service used to analyze image.
 Values are

    - `classify` - classify image across known tags
    -  `text` - recognize text within the image

 ## License